United States Marine Corps Air Traffic Control Units: MATCU-76

 Reserve MATCU based out of Naval Air Station South Weymouth, Massachusetts.

 MATCU-77

-Based out of Marine Corps Air Station El Toro, California.
-MATCU-77 was decommissioned on September 30, 1971.
+MATCU-77 was commissioned on 30 June 1969 at Marine Corps Air Station El Toro, California.
+MATCU-77 was decommissioned on 30 September 1971.

 MATCU-78

-Based out of Marine Corps Air Station New River, North Carolina.
-MATCU-78 was decommissioned on January 15, 1972.
+MATCU-78 was commissioned on 30 June 1969 at Marine Corps Air Station New River, North Carolina.
+MATCU-78 was decommissioned on 15 January 1972.